FREQUENTLY ASKED QUESTIONS

 Tickets purchased for all productions and events held at the Main Street Stage are subject to a non-refundable processing fee.
 These fees are necessary to offset ticket order processing service fees, ticketing vendor fees, internet provider services, ticket stock, and other ticket expenses.
 These fees are always non-refundable, regardless of cancellations or postponements.
-Fee rates vary and are dependent upon the method of purchase; single tickets purchased in person or over the phone are 10%, online purchases are 15%, and subscribers have a reduced rate of 5%.
+Fee rates are 10% online, in-person, or over the phone.
+Subscribers do not pay any processing fees.

 Do you offer any deals on tickets?